On the edge of the Atlantic Ocean, we find La Rochelle, a beautiful French town.

 Let’s start the visit to La Rochelle, a maritime city with many things to see.
-From its architecture, its arcaded streets, museums, walk or bike the city, doing water activities, visiting the nearby islands, and strolling through its beautiful parks.
+Its architecture, its arcaded streets, museums, walk or bike the city, doing water activities, visiting the nearby islands, and strolling through its beautiful parks.
 Let’s start!

 The Towers of La Rochelle and Old Port

 In the heart of the city is the old port of La Rochelle.
 It is an essential place that you have to visit in this beautiful city.

 Its 3 towers protected the ancient city, and now they are a must-visit place to watch La Rochelle from above.

 The towers of St. Nicholas (fourteenth century) and the Chain (fourteenth century) are part of the access to the Old Port and protected the city.